Pension contributions tax relief: limits

 Money purchase annual allowance

-The idea of the MPAA is to stop people who have already accessed taxable amounts of their pension savings recycling that money back into a pension scheme.
+If you flexibly access taxable money in a defined contribution or money purchase pension, the annual allowance drops to £10,000.
+This is known as the money purchase annual allowance (also known as the MPAA).
+Again, this figure includes contributions made by your employer.
+The idea of the money purchase annual allowance is to stop people who have already accessed taxable amounts of their pension savings recycling that money back into a pension scheme.
 This is because the reinvestment can generate additional tax relief and build up a fresh entitlement to tax free cash and pension benefits.

 When the money purchase annual allowance applies